Karppimc/Backend-Tamk/README.md

 # Backend-Tamk

-## This is for Tamk Backend development course
+## This is for Tamk Backend-development part of the Full-stack development course

 - Weekly excercises in their own folders